Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Summary and Conclusion

 \section{Summary and Conclusion}

-In this study, we have explored wormhole models within the framework of the linear form of $f({\cal Q},{\cal T})$ gravity.
-By adopting a spherically symmetric and static spacetime in the presence of anisotropic matter, we derived the field equations that govern the structure of wormholes, with a particular focus on linear $f({\cal Q},{\cal T})={\cal Q}+\beta {\cal T}$ gravity, where GR is recovered by setting $\beta=0$.
-In the GR context, the flaring-out condition, which plays a fundamental role in wormhole physics, necessarily violates the NEC.
-Therefore, the price to have a wormhole in GR is the existence of exotic matter.
+In this study, we have explored WH models within the framework of the linear form of $f({\cal Q},{\cal T})$ gravity.
+By adopting a spherically symmetric and static spacetime in the presence of anisotropic matter, we derived the field equations that govern the structure of WHs, with a particular focus on linear $f({\cal Q},{\cal T})={\cal Q}+\beta {\cal T}$ gravity, where GR is recovered by setting $\beta=0$.
+In the GR context, the flaring-out condition, which plays a fundamental role in WH physics, necessarily violates the NEC.
+Therefore, the price to have a WH in GR is the existence of exotic matter.
 However, in a different context, as in modified gravity, which accounts for non-minimal coupling between matter and geometry, we may obtain different results.
 This was the aim of the present study.

-It has been shown that DM could be consistent with wormhole structure at galactic halos \cite{Rahaman:2013xoa, Sarkar:2024klp} and even at the central regions \cite{Rahaman:2014pba}.
+It has been shown that DM could be consistent with WH structure at galactic halos \cite{Rahaman:2013xoa, Sarkar:2024klp} and even at the central regions \cite{Rahaman:2014pba}.
 In the present study, we used Solition+NFW DM density profile to derive the corresponding shape functions, where soliton model is applied at the galactic core region and the NFW model is applied at the outer regions of the galactic halo of the dwarf galaxy NGC 2366.
 We use the model parameters for the two models as appear in \cite{Banares-Hernandez:2023axy}: Model I (soliton), the dwarf galaxy NGC 2366 core radius is $r_c=3$ kpc and the central density is $\sigma_c = 15\times 10^{-3}~\text{M}_{\odot}/\text{pc}^3$.
 Model II (NFW), the dwarf galaxy NGC 2366 scale radius is ${r_s} = 1.447$ kpc and the corresponding scale density is $\sigma_s=3.11 \times 10^{-3}~\text{M}_{\odot}/\text{pc}^3$.